• Skip to primary navigation

 • Large Eggs: I don't recommend substituting with vegan eggs for this recipe.

-• Yellow Russet Potatoes: or substitute with Yukon gold potatoes.
+• Yellow Russet Potatoes: Or substitute with Yukon gold potatoes.
+Avoid using white potatoes as a replacement as they have a denser texture.

 • Salt